jugshaurya/showcase/mdx-blogs/gatsby.md

 - working with data (Gatsby DataLayer).
 - loading data into react components via `<StaticQuery> or pageQuery` after trying query in graphiQL.(8000/\_\_\_graphql).
-- data can be from API, Headless CMS, JSON, Markdown, site metadata, and we can use graphql to get this data, type of data,
+- data can be from API, Headless CMS, JSON, Markdown, siteMetaData, and we can use graphql to get this data, type of data,

 - Page Query is used `only in pages` and we can `pass variables` in page-query.
 - Static Query can be used in `pages as well as other` as well, but `variables can not be passed` in static query.